Mikejmoffitt/microlog/readme.md

 Okay how does it work
 --------------------
 Running microlog generates a site\ directory.
-Inside is an index, a pages/ directory, and a res/ directory.
+Inside is an index, a pages/ directory, an articles/ directory, and a res/ directory.
 These are generated from what you put in the source/ directory.

 An index2, index3, etc. may also be generated.
 These refer to pages of navigation through the site index should the number of articles grow too large.